LuisRJean/LuisRJean/README.md

 ![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCEdEnCC6uHylBsvWSnuH-Sw?style=for-the-badge)

 - 🔭 I am currently working on machine learning problems while studying and developing software.
 - 🌱 I have worked biomedical engineering organization(s) and later transitioned into the DevSecOps field.
-I also have worked as a DevOps Specialist where I mainly did automations, configurations, Implementations, Designs, Testing, Deployments and integrations based projects.
+I also have worked as a Devops Specialist where I mainly did automations, configurations, Implementations, Designs, Testing, Deployments and integrations based projects.
 - 🙇 I am looking for a new role where I can continue to grow and make contributions upon getting hired.
 Email is below !!
 - ⚡ How to reach me: ljmontreal1@gmail.com